ncarandini/XFUserSecrets/README.md

 ## MSBuild "EmbedUserSecrets" target

-To embed the `secret.json` file as an `EmbeddedResource` we need to do some steps before and after the build process.
+To add the `secret.json` file as an `EmbeddedResource` to the Xamarin Forms common project we need to do some steps before and after the build process.

 Before the Build process:
 1) Check that we are building a `debug` version;